 There’s nothing quite like an easy banana cream pie.
 Fresh bananas topped with a creamy vanilla custard for an old fashioned, but never out of style, pie.

 My first disaster with cooking was when I was 15 and attempted to make a banana pie, not a banana cream pie.
 It tasted awful despite meticulously following the recipe.
 From there I began a search for a great banana cream pie so that I could redeem myself.

 I came up with this one and have been making it ever since.
 I made this several times in college when we could find an unused kitchen with whatever pot we could scrounge up.
 My friends would buy the ingredients and I would produce this amazing pie that reminded us all of home.
-To me this ranks right up there with mac and cheese when you’re looking for some comfort food.
+To me this ranks right up there with mac and cheese or buttermilk pie when you’re looking for some comfort food.